auth0/docs/articles/policies/data-transfer.md

 If you are opting to move out from our service, then you might want to check [this section](/moving-out).
 Please notice that in order to make this request you must be signed in to the Developer plan for one month.

-## Frequently asked requests that are not allowed
+## Frequently made requests that are not supported

 * Transfering data from a non-production account to a production account.